abdulrahman-b0/HijrahDateTime/README.md

 - `OffsetHijrahDate` to represent hijrah date components with a fixed offset from UTC.
 It's a combination of the `LocalHijrahDate` and the `ZoneOffset` classes.

 - `HijrahMonth` to represent the hijrah months in a descriptive manner.

+- `EarlyHijrahDate` a specialized variant of the java `HijrahDate` class, designed for historical and educational purposes.
+It supports dates earlier than the year 1300, unlike the standard `HijrahDate` class, which is limited to dates from 1300 onwards.
+However, it comes with certain limitations, such as the lack of support for arithmetic operations.

 ### Extensions